2024 Apalachee High School shooting: Aftermath

 On September 6, Winder hosted a memorial for the victims of the shooting with multiple politicians and about 1,000 people in attendance.
 A memorial was created outside the school with students, their parents and members of the community leaving items such as flowers, balloons and notes.
-The school's high school football team was scheduled to play at another area school on September 6, but the game was canceled and a prayer vigil scheduled in its place.
+The school's high school football team was scheduled to play at another area school on September 6, but the game was canceled and a prayer vigil was scheduled in its place.

 GoFundMe campaigns were started for the victims of the shootings to help cover costs associated with the shooting.
 Other fundraisers and memorial services were set up shortly after the shooting by local organizations and restaurants.

 On September 20, Georgia students staged a walkout and a moment of silence for victims of the shooting.
 Apalachee High School reopened on September 24.

 In January 2025, Apalachee High School installed metal detectors.
 On February 4, 2025, Apalachee High School students protested at the Georgia State Capitol in support of a law which would establish penalties for storing firearms in a way easily accessible to minors.